BEHAVIORAL HEALTH INTEGRATION

 Resources | Access to Care | Integration

-Promising Practice: Behavioral Health and Oral Health Integration
+NNOHA User's Guide for Integration of Behavioral Health and Oral Health

 Supporting Patients Experiencing Intimate Partner Violence: Opportunities for Oral Health Providers